Prachipandey28/bone_cancer_detection/README.md

 ⚠️ This project is intended for educational and research purposes only.

-It should NOT be used as a substitute for professional medical diagnosis or clinical decision-making.
+It should NOT be used as a substitute for:

+Professional medical diagnosis
+Clinical decision-making
+Healthcare consultation
 🚀 Future Enhancements
 📈 Improve model accuracy with larger datasets
 🩺 Multi-class tumor detection
 ☁️ Cloud deployment
-👤 User authentication system
+👤 Authentication system
 📊 Prediction history dashboard
-🧠 Explainable AI visualizations
+🧠 Explainable AI visualization
 📱 Better mobile responsiveness
 👩‍💻 Developer
 👤 Prachi Pandey

-B.Tech Artificial Intelligence & Data Science Student Passionate about AI, Healthcare Technology, and Machine Learning.
+🎓 B.Tech — Artificial Intelligence & Data Science

-🔗 GitHub Repository

-bone_cancer_detection Repository
+💡 Passionate about:

+Artificial Intelligence
+Healthcare Technology
+Deep Learning
+Medical Imaging
-🙏 Acknowledgements
+🙏 Special Thanks

-Special thanks to my friend https://github.com/mohitsharmas97 for helping in model training and supporting this project.
+Special thanks to my friend Mohit Sharma for helping in the model training process and supporting the development of this project.

+🔗 GitHub:
+Mohit Sharma GitHub

 🤝 Contributing

 Contributions, feature suggestions, and improvements are welcome.

-Steps to contribute:
+Steps to Contribute
-Fork the repository
+1. Fork the repository
-Create a new branch
+2. Create a new branch
-Make changes
+3. Make changes
-Commit your updates
+4. Commit your updates
-Push the branch
+5. Push the branch
-Open a Pull Request
+6. Open a Pull Request
-⭐ Project Support
+⭐ Support This Project

 If you found this project useful: